AtsuMatsui/Write-to-BD-Tools/README.md

 Check out a quick guide on how to use the tool: [Watch the Tool Demo](https://youtu.be/JPRIZQytD1I)

 ## Compatibility
-Tested in Nuke 15.1v2 (X & Indie) on Windows.
+Tested in NukeX, Nuke Indie 15.1v2 on Windows.
 Likely compatible with other Nuke 15+ versions (Python 3).

 ## Download